truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 As a result of that assumption, it does not matter if Alice's wallet software explicitly tracks, and stores, the Deniabilization history of her UTXOs.
 In fact, this greatly improves the user experience.

 Clever Bitcoin users will keep their private keys on a "cold" medium (eg, an air-gapped machine, a hardware wallet, pen-and-paper, etc).
-They will pair that device with a "watching only" wallet (a "hot" wallet which is connected to the internet).
+They will pair that device with a "watching only" wallet (a "hot" wallet which is connected to the Internet).
 The hot wallet can create and monitor transactions, but it cannot move funds because it cannot sign transactions.

 Obviously if an adversary finds the cold storage, it's game over -- they can find all the funds and steal them.